 For information about DRIVE-AB and the IMI

-The content of the Drive-AB report and CARB-X press release are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Office of the Assistant Secretary for Preparedness and Response, the National Institutes of Health or the Wellcome Trust.
+The content of the Drive-AB report and CARB-X press release are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Administration for Strategic Preparedness and Response, the National Institutes of Health or the Wellcome Trust.

 CARB-X Media Contact: